Mitato/FloatingItems/README.md

 -If you want less images you can jsyt delete all the spare ones and not worry about the ids -If you want to add more images - Not recommended as this is a distraction on some sites - then do the following...

-Adding More Images:
+<h1>Adding More Images:</h1>

-1. In the HTML add another img tag...
+1. In the HTML add another image tag...
 <pre>
 <code>
 &lt;img src="yourimage.png" id="Move3" /&gt;